 Nursing home death caused by deliberate overmedication

-Posted on behalf of The Bell Law Firm, PLLC on Jun 07, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 07, 2012 in Nursing Home Information

 Thousands of nursing home Injuries and deaths are caused by medication errors each year, including many in West Virginia.
 Sadder still is the fact that some of those "medication errors" aren't really errors at all -- rather, they are deliberate attempts to use powerful and potentially deadly pharmaceutical drugs as a means to control nursing home residents.